 E-Commerce and Websites

-- Does your client maintain a website?
+- Does your client maintain a website and/or mobile application?

 For Physical Properties

 - Is your client purchasing a property that is open to the public and subject to the provisions of the ADA?